rvedotrc/HYF-CPH-Git/week1/review.md

 The workflow you use in your homework is pretty much the Feature-branch workflow, where the central repository is your `hyf-homework` repository, and the feature branch is your homework branch.
 Also, instead of BitBucket you use Github.

 There are a few other differences, for instance:
-- in the section "Start with the master branch", instead of doing:
+- in the section "Start with the main branch", instead of doing:
     ```
-    git checkout master
+    git checkout main
     git fetch origin
-    git reset --hard origin/master
+    git reset --hard origin/main
     ```
-  to update your master branch, you should just do:
+  to update your main branch, you should just do:

     ```
-    git checkout master
+    git checkout main
-    git pull origin master
+    git pull origin main
     ```
 - once the pull request is accepted you just merge it directly on github, no need to use the command line :)